steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 #### PyTorch Model

-To install PyTorch, I followed the very clear instructions on the [PyTorch homepage](http://pytorch.org/):
+To install PyTorch, I followed the instructions on the [PyTorch homepage](http://pytorch.org/):

 ```bash
 pip install http://download.pytorch.org/whl/torch-0.3.0.post4-cp27-none-macosx_10_6_x86_64.whl
 ```

 This is how the above structure translates to PyTorch code.
 I subclass `nn.Module`, and in the constructor I define each layer I need.
-Note that I’m choosing padding values carefully to preserve the length of my inputs.
+I’m choosing padding values carefully to preserve the length of my input.
 So if I have a convolution kernel that’s 7 wide, I pad by 3 on each side so that the kernel still has room to center on the first and last positions.

 ```python
 import torch.nn as nn